+Pacific Science Association.
+Pacific Science Association - PSA Working Group on Ocean Acidification.
 PSA Task Force on Ocean Acidification The Pacific Science Association is facilitating international scientific collaboration on ocean acidification, an emerging issue of critical regional and global significance.

 But in spite of the wonders that exist far below the surface, the deep sea is being destroyed.
 While threats to this fragile marine habitat are not new, the blatant failure of high-seas fishing countries to safeguard deep-sea ecosystems can no longer be ignored.
 A new report, Unfinished Business: A Review of the Implementation of the Provisions of UNGA Resolutions 61/105 and 64/72 (PDF), reveals that many high-seas fishing countries and regional fisheries management organizations (RFMOs) have failed to implement measures to protect the deep sea.

 Over 100,000 so-called "protected areas" representing some 7 million square miles of land and nearly 1 million square miles of ocean have been established since the 1960's, noted the analysis, published Thursday in the journal Marine Ecology Progress Series.
 And yet, according to a widely cited index used to track planetary biodiversity, the wealth of terrestrial and marine species has seen steady decline over roughly the same period, suggesting that simply protecting swaths of land and sea -- a common conservation strategy worldwide -- is inadequate for preventing the steady disappearance of earth's creatures.
 Biodiversity Heritage Library.
 A book of birds.
 BioStor.
-The BHL-Europe portal The Biodiversity Heritage Library for Europe aims to make early published biodiversity literature accessible to anyone who’s interested.
+The BHL-Europe portal.
+The Biodiversity Heritage Library for Europe aims to make early published biodiversity literature accessible to anyone who’s interested.